SAP/ui5-uiveri5/docs/config/reporters.md

 ## DwC Reporter
 The DwC reporter is activated by including the name `./reporter/dwcReporter` in the `reporters` config file option.

-It is intended to upload execution results to DwC (Deliver With Confidence) infrastructure.
+It is intended to upload execution results to DwC (Deliver With Confidence) monitoring dashboard.
 Results are uploaded to Themisto with specified Vector and then displayed in Amalthea dashboard.
 It creates JSON with the results data, containing the name of the suite, status, capabilities and metadata.
 This reporter doesn't save any files, just uploads to DwC.

 To configure the reporter, several configuration parameteres should be provided:
 * themistoUrl - the URL to the Themisto instance